Fundament-Software/feathergui/README.md

 # Feather UI

-Feather is a universal UI library that applies user inputs to application state, and maps application state to an interactive visualization using a custom graphics rendering language capable of compiling to arbitrary GPU code or vectorized CPU code.
+Feather is a universal UI library that only mutates application state in response to user inputs or events, using functional reactive event streams, and maps application state to a layout using persistent functions, which then efficiently render only the parts of the UI that changed using either a standard GPU compositor or custom shaders.

-This project is currently in a prototyping stage, it is not yet suitable for production, and not all planned features are implemented.

 ## Building